GMC Terrain Review

 The 2014 GMC Terrain ranks 6 out of 22 Affordable Compact SUVs.
 This ranking is based on our analysis of published reviews and test drives of the GMC Terrain, as well as reliability and safety data.

-Test drivers say that the GMC Terrain’s base four-cylinder engine offers unremarkable performance, with sluggish acceleration during passing and merging.
-A six-speed automatic transmission is standard, and the Terrain with this powertrain gets up to 22/32 mpg city/highway.
+Reviewers say that the Terrain’s base four-cylinder engine offers unremarkable performance, with sluggish acceleration during passing and merging.
+A six-speed automatic transmission is standard, and the 2014 Terrain with this powertrain gets up to 22/32 mpg city/highway.
 A V6 engine is available, and reviewers say that it offers plenty of power without sacrificing much fuel economy.
 Most auto critics are disappointed with the Terrain's handling, saying its steering is imprecise and that the ride isn't at all sporty.
 However, test drivers praise the Terrain for its cushioned, comfortable ride, which they say is ideal for long trips.

-Reviewers are thrilled with the Terrain's interior, saying its materials are upscale, which gives the Terrain a luxurious feel.
+Test drivers are thrilled with the GMC Terrain's interior, saying its materials are upscale, which gives the Terrain a luxurious feel.
 They say the Terrain offers a nearly-silent ride, and they love the layout of the cabin.
 Auto reviewers say the Terrain has a spacious back seat and plenty of legroom, which is aided by its sliding rear seat.
 Cargo space is average for the class, but the Terrain has less room for cargo than the Honda CR-V and Toyota RAV4.
 The 2014 GMC Terrain comes with high-tech features like a rearview camera, a touch-screen stereo, heated mirrors and Bluetooth, which aren’t standard on some competitors.
 The Denali trim comes loaded with even more standard features, including lane departure warning, remote start and forward collision alert.
 Reviewers say the optional IntelliLink infotainment system is straightforward and easy to navigate.

 - "The 2014 GMC Terrain is a generously equipped compact crossover SUV with an inviting interior.
 Acceleration and real-world fuel economy are unimpressive with the base four-cylinder engine, so the optional V6 is a worthwhile upgrade if it's within your budget." -- Edmunds